What is Agentic AI?

 Is agentic AI safe for production use?

-Production-grade agentic AI requires what the industry calls "bounded autonomy" — clear operational limits, escalation paths to humans for high-stakes decisions, and comprehensive audit trails.
-The agent should never have unrestricted access.
-Define exactly which systems it can write to, what dollar thresholds require human approval, and what happens when confidence drops below a threshold.
-Governance agents that monitor other agents for policy violations are becoming standard in enterprise deployments.
+Yes, when deployed with bounded autonomy — explicit operational limits, escalation paths for high-stakes decisions, and audit trails.
+Define exactly which systems the agent can write to, what dollar thresholds require human approval, and what happens when confidence drops below a threshold.
+Safety is not a model property; it is the calibration discipline applied around the model.

 Related Terms